What is a Mommy Makeover?

 - Sagging of the breasts – known as “postpartum atrophy,” the breasts do not return to their pre-pregnancy state

-- Fat redistribution to undesirable places and/
+- Fat redistribution to undesirable places or persistent weight gain.

-- Skin changes include dark spots (melasma), spider veins, varicose veins or telangiectasias
+- Skin changes include dark spots (melasma), spider veins, varicose veins or telangiectasias.

 - Breast augmentation with implants – for women with minimal sagging but who desires a fuller, more shapely breast and to restore breast volume lost from pregnancy